-- Ensure that safeguarding and child protection practice, process and policy (including online safety) is at least, effective and is compliant with legislation, statutory guidance and local safeguarding arrangements. - The appointed Safeguarding Trustee will liaise with the Head Teacher/Principal and the DSL to produce an annual report for the Trust Board and complete the S. 175 (annual safeguarding) audit for the Keeping Bristol Safe Partnership; - Ensure that the school remedies any deficiencies or weaknesses brought to its attention without delay; - Ensure that this document is updated annually (or when there are significant updates) - Ensure that the DSL is an appropriate senior member of setting's senior leadership team and ensure that they have adequate time and resourcing to carry out their - Ensure that the training and learning for the school community is robust and effective. - Ensure that learners are taught about safeguarding including online safety. - Prevent people who pose a risk of harm from working with children by ensuring that statutory checks are made on staff who work with children. - Ensure that there are procedures in place to manage safeguarding concerns or allegations against staff. - Ensure that systems are in place for children to express their views and give feedback. - Ensure that the setting has systems in place to prevent, identify and respond to child on child harm and mental health concerns. - Appoint a designated teacher to promote the educational achievement for children in care and other care arrangements.
+- Ensure that safeguarding and child protection practice, process and policy (including online safety) is at least, effective and is compliant with legislation, statutory guidance and local safeguarding arrangements. - The appointed Safeguarding Trustee will liaise with the Head Teacher/Principal and the DSL to produce an annual report for the Trust Board and complete the S. 175 (annual safeguarding) audit for the relevant Local Authorities Safeguarding Children's Board; - Ensure that the school remedies any deficiencies or weaknesses brought to its attention without delay; - Ensure that this document is updated annually (or when there are significant updates) - Ensure that the DSL is an appropriate senior member of setting's senior leadership team and ensure that they have adequate time and resourcing to carry out their roles. - Ensure that the training and learning for the school community is robust and effective. - Ensure that learners are taught about safeguarding on the curriculum including online safety in compliance with statutory guidance Relationships and sex education (RSE) and health education - GOV.UK (www.gov.uk) - Prevent people who pose a risk of harm from working with children by ensuring that statutory checks are made on staff who work with children. - Ensure that there are procedures in place to manage safeguarding concerns or allegations against staff. - Ensure that systems are in place for children to express their views and give feedback. - Ensure that the setting has systems in place to prevent, identify and respond to child on child harm and mental health concerns. - Appoint a designated teacher to promote the educational achievement for children in care and other care arrangements. - Review the Department for Education filtering and monitoring standards and make sure the setting is compliant with the requirements to meet these duties through discussions with IT staff and service providers.